The 6 Best Countries to Incorporate a Company for Your Online Business

 Bank Account Opening: Easy

 The UK is a respected jurisdiction and well-known international trade and financial centre.
-The country has economic and politic stability and is highly desirable for company formation.
+The country has economic and political stability and is highly desirable for company formation.

-A UK LLP (Limited Liability Partnership) is composed of at least two members (person or company).
-It's perfect for foreign entrepreneurs who don't carry business within the country, don't want to pay any local UK taxes but wish to get all the following benefits this business entity type grants.
+A UK LLP (Limited Liability Partnership) includes at least two members (person or company).
+It's perfect for foreign entrepreneurs who don't carry business within the country, don't want to pay any local UK taxes, but wish to get all the following benefits this business entity type grants.

-• A big choice of digital banking solutions
+- A great choice of digital banking solutions.

-Are you thinking of registering a UK LTD instead (one of the most common business entities)?
-Just remember this is a separate entity and your company will have to pay a 19% UK corporate tax.
+Are you planning to register a UK LTD instead (one of the most common business entities)?
+Remember this is a separate entity, and your company will pay a 19% UK corporate tax.

 Last but not least, CFC rules don't apply as long as the CFC's accounting profit is under £500,000.